orbservability/.github/profile/README.md

 - **Runtime Analysis**

-    Provide a real-world view of active code paths and accurately identify "cruft" that can be safely removed once compared with static code analysis.
+    Monitor active code paths and accurately identify "cruft" that can be safely removed once compared with static code analysis.

 - **Automated Observability**